 2016 We had another successful tour to attend the WSUB meeting.
 This time the show took place in Maia, Porta Portugal .
 We were represented by 6 club members and once again Kevin Young was privileged to judge the WUSB.

-In 2017 we are planing to take our members to Switzerland for the 50th anniversary WUSB meeting and show.
-This will be followed by a tour up to the monastery at the Hospice du Grand Saint Bernard!
+In 2017 we took a group of club members to Switzerland for the 50th anniversary WUSB meeting and show.
+This followed by a tour up to the monastery at the Hospice du Grand Saint Bernard!